mnstrlara/elasticompose/README.md

 # elasticompose
-Elasticompose uses Docker Compose to deploy and manage the ELK (Elasticsearch, Logstash, Kibana) stack, offering a scalable logging and monitoring solution.
-Perfect for streamlined log analysis and visualization.
+Streamlined Docker Compose deployment of the ELK (Elasticsearch, Logstash, Kibana) stack for efficient logging and monitoring solutions.